hunterloftis/newton/readme.md

 - restitution: bounciness of a Particle (0 ..
 1); optional, default = 1
 - friction: roughness of an Edge; optional (0 ..
 1), default = 0
 - maxVelocity: determines drag and terminal velocity (0 ..
 1000); optional, default = 100

+### Constraints

+Sometimes you need to constrain an object's range of motion.
+You may want two bodies to stay a certain distance apart, or to maintain a particular angle of separation.
+With Constraints, you can compose Particles and Edges into more complex structures like boxes, ropes, and wheels.

+Constraints can also be applied between Bodies to connect two bodies together.
+For example, you may want to hang one body (a lamp) from another body (a ceiling) with a DistanceConstraint.

+#### Newton.DistanceConstraint

+#### Newton.AngleConstraint

 ### Forces